Starfoxx-21/sticker-shop/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+##Stripe Card

+Card number: 4242 4242 4242 4242
+Any valid future date
+Any three-digit CVC (four digits for American Express cards) Any value for other form fields.